GriffithsLab/LabNotebook/content/code_and_software/ctwc_model/index.md

 draft = true

-An example of using the in-built project page."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 # tags = ["teaching"] and